Cretezy/dSock/README.md

 API to worker messages are encoded using [Protocol Buffer](https://developers.google.com/protocol-buffers) for efficiency;
 they are fast to encode/decode, and binary messages to not need to be encoded as strings during communication.

+### Channels

+Channels are assosiated to claims/JWTs (before a client connects) and connections.

+When (un)subscribing a target to a channel, it looks up all of the target's claims and adds the claim (if `ignoreClaim` is not set), and broadcasts to workers with connections that are connected through the `$workerId:channel` Redis channel.

+The worker then resolves all connections for the target and adds them to the channel.

+Channels are found under `channel:$channel` and contain the list of connection IDs which are subscribed.

+Claim channels are found under `claim-channel:$channel` and contain the list of claim IDs which will become subscribed, and is also stored under `channels` in the claim.

 ## FAQ